-(b) The duration of alternative placement; and

-368 (c) The notification of parents or guardians, and their 369 appropriate inclusion in the removal and evaluation process, as 370 defined in the district policy.
-Nothing in this paragraph should 371 be defined in a manner to circumvent the principal's or the 372 superintendent's authority to remove a student to alternative 373 education.

-374 (3) The local school board or the superintendent shall

-H. B. No. 360

-99\HR03\R125.1

-PAGE 11

-375 provide for the continuing education of a student who has been 376 removed to an alternative school program.

-377 A school district, in its discretion, may provide a (4) program of general educational development (GED) preparatory 378 379 instruction in the alternative school program.
-However, any GED 380 preparation program offered in an alternative school program must 381 be administered in compliance with the rules and regulations 382 established for such programs under Sections 37-35-1 through 383 37-35-11 and by the State Board for Community and Junior Colleges.
-384 The school district may administer the General Educational 385 Development (GED) Testing Program under the policies and 386 guidelines of the GED Testing Service of the American Council on 387 Education in the alternative school program or may authorize the 388 test to be administered through the community/junior college 389 district in which the alternative school is situated.

-390 (5) Any such alternative school program operated under the 391 authority of this section shall meet all appropriate accreditation 392 requirements of the State Department of Education.
+- 364 other appropriate professional personnel, as defined in the 365 district policy, to ensure a continuing educational program for 366 the removed student; - 367 The duration of alternative placement; and - 368 The notification of parents or guardians, and their appropriate inclusion in the removal and evaluation process, as 369 370 defined in the district policy.
+Nothing in this paragraph should 371 be defined in a manner to circumvent the principal's or the 372 superintendent's authority to remove a student to alternative 373 education. - 374 (3) The local school board or the superintendent shall 375 provide for the continuing education of a student who has been 376 removed to an alternative school program. - 377 (4) A school district, in its discretion, may provide a 378 program of general educational development (GED) preparatory 379 instruction in the alternative school program.
+However, any GED 380 preparation program offered in an alternative school program must be administered in compliance with the rules and regulations 381 382 established for such programs under Sections 37-35-1 through 37-35-11 and by the State Board for Community and Junior Colleges.
+383 384 The school district may administer the General Educational 385 Development (GED) Testing Program under the policies and - 386 guidelines of the GED Testing Service of the American Council on 387 Education in the alternative school program or may authorize the test to be administered through the community/junior college 388 - district in which the alternative school is situated. - 390 (5) Any such alternative school program operated under the 391 authority of this section shall meet all appropriate accreditation requirements of the State Department of Education.
+392 - 393 The alternative school program may be held within such 394 school district or may be operated by two (2) or more adjacent 395 school districts, pursuant to a contract approved by the State 396 Board of Education.
+When two (2) or more school districts